 According to Falconer, learning to kite-surf takes about 12 hours.
 After spending one-third of that time in Benoit's company, I was still a long way from doing the twist, but I'd begun to have a dim comprehension of why people find the sport so fascinating.
 For those of you who fail to get blown away, so to speak, by kite-surfing, there is plenty to do and see on this most vibrant island.

-A kite-surfer in action (Getty) A shock of greenery tucked away in the bottom left-hand corner of the Indian Ocean, Mauritius is the full stop to the great epic that is Africa, occurring after the epilogue of Madagascar.
+A shock of greenery tucked away in the bottom left-hand corner of the Indian Ocean, Mauritius is the full stop to the great epic that is Africa, occurring after the epilogue of Madagascar.
 An extinct volcano 44 miles across, Mauritius last spluttered some 10 million years ago.
 Now as dead as the dodo that once roamed its foothills, it nevertheless has shaped the island's topography.
 The horizon is studded with jagged peaks linked by ridges which form the walls of a once-great crater.

 A tiny island, Mauritius is nevertheless a giant among old volcanos.
 Its surface is still erupting, but not with lava.
 Even in the 18th century, the list of fruit and vegetables that exploded into life here reads like Gwyneth Paltrow's post-break-up shopping list: maize, pumpkins, marrow, cucumber, sweet potato, coffee, bananas, mangos and pineapple.
 Successive waves of Asian immigration have added the entire spice rack, notably tamarind, nutmeg, cinnamon, chilli and cloves.
 The weather is blissful: the morning sun suffuses the island with a tender glow; after the midday furnace, the day declines into enchanting balmy evenings.